foldesistudio/szechenyi-2020-logo/readme.md

 No, it does not.
 This plugin does not use any shortcode to display on websites.

 ### How can I modify the default settings? ###
-If you wish, you can modify the default placing parameters manually under Settings > Széchenyi 2020 Logo.
+If you wish, you can modify the default placing parameters manually under `Settings` > `Széchenyi 2020 Logo`.
 You can also use the top admin bar or WP-CLI command-line interface to modify these.

 ### What do I need to use the WP-CLI command-line interface? ###